blongden73/Umbrella/clients.markdown

   We are leading the way in providing a flexible, nimble and scalable approach to working – one that will be the blueprint for agencies in years to come."
 How it works title: Our Mantra
+How it works:
+- Word: Collaborate
+  Text: When you are part of an umbrella team, you are core to the delivery of the
+    project and a hugely important asset to our client.
+- Word: Collaborate
+  Text: When you are part of an umbrella team, you are core to the delivery of the
+    project and a hugely important asset to our client.
+- Word: Collaborate
+  Text: When you are part of an umbrella team, you are core to the delivery of the
+    project and a hugely important asset to our client.
+- Word: Collaborate
+  Text: When you are part of an umbrella team, you are core to the delivery of the
+    project and a hugely important asset to our client.
+- Word: Something
+  Text: When you are part of an umbrella team, you are core to the delivery of the
+    project and a hugely important asset to our client.
 Mantra description: "We only have one north star and that is to acheive true creative freedom\n\nWe beleive it’s better for the soul.
 When we have the freedom to work houw we want to, with the time we need, and in places we love, we are happier and